EbookFoundation/cce-search-prototype/README.md

 Forked from Sean Redmond's [original protype](https://github.com/seanredmond/cce-search-prototype).

-## Setting up the virtual environment
+## Required software

+- Python 3.7
+- Pipenv

+## Using Pipenv

 Using a virtual environment is very important for ensuring that all work is done in a standardized Python environment.
-This is a quick and dirty guide to working with the virtual environment.
-For a more detailed guide, read [this](https://docs.python.org/3.7/tutorial/venv.html).

-*Note: these commands all assume your system refers to your Python 3 installation as `python3`.
-On your system it may be different.
-You should confirm this before you try these commands.*
+In order to simplify using a virtual environment as well as to give us the ability to create deterministic builds, we use [Pipenv](https://realpython.com/pipenv-guide/).

+### Installing Pipenv

+#### Mac

+`brew install pipenv`

+*Note: Mac users can also install through pip, but using Homebrew is recommended.*

+#### Other systems

+`pip install --user pipenv`

+### First time package install

+Run `pipenv install` in the project's main directory.

-### Creating a new virtual environment
+### Installing new packages

-**Do this the first time you download the source code, in the root project directory.**

-`python3 -m venv venv`

-This will create a virtual environment in the directory `venv/`.
-It is very important that you use this same name!
+In the project directory, use `pipenv install` the same way you would use `pip install`.
+The package will be installed in the virtual environment, and the Pipfile will be updated.

+For example, to install the package requests: `pipenv install requests`

+To specify a specific package version: `pipenv install flask==0.12.1`

+To install packages for development purposes (e.g. ones that aren't required to build and run the project, but are useful for working on it), you can use the --dev flag.
+For example, `pipenv install pytest --dev`.

 ### Activating the virtual environment

-**Always do this before doing any development work!**

-After activation, your shell prompt should change to reflect the environment you are working in.

-#### Mac/Linux

-`source venv/bin/activate`

-#### Windows

-`venv\Scripts\activate.bat`

-### Installing required packages

-**Do this the first time you work on the project (after activating the venv).**

-`pip install -r requirements.txt`

-### Regenerating `requirements.txt`

-**Do this whenever you install a new package for this package.**

-`pip freeze > requirements.txt`
+To activate the virtual environment in your current shell, run `pipenv shell`.
+The virtual environment will be indicated by a change to your terminal prompt.

+### "Locking" the virtual environment

+To ensure a deterministic build and "lock" the versions of packages and their subdependencies, run `pipenv lock`.
+This will ensure Pipfile.lock is up to date.
+Do this when any changes are made for the production environment.

+### Remove an unneeded package

+To remove a package from the Pipfile and uninstall it from your virtual environment, use `pipenv uninstall`.

+For example, to remove beautifulsoup: `pipenv uninstall beautifulsoup`

+### Run a command in the virtual environment without activating it

+`pipenv run [command_goes_here]`

-### Deactivating the virtual environment
+### Closing the virtual environment

+After you have activated the virtual environment, press `ctrl-d` to exit.
+Your terminal prompt should return to its original appearance.

-**Always do this when you're finished working, otherwise your other Python work will screw up the project!**
+**Always do this when you're finished working in the virtual environment, otherwise your other Python work will screw up the project!**

-`deactivate`

 ## Deploying the project locally